Lace up and explore the National Park on foot

 Further information can be found on the Forestry England website and on the Northumberland County Council Public Rights of Way page.

 Using our Walking Routes are some of the best ways to uncover our wide skies, dramatic views and glorious history.
-Each of our Walking Routes has detailed route descriptions and mapping, many with an additional PDF download for you to print out and take with you on your walk.
-We will be adding exciting new walking routes throughout the year.
+Each of our Walking Routes has detailed route descriptions and mapping from the Outdoor Active website, many with an additional PDF download for you to print out and take with you on your walk.

 When enjoying the outdoors, please respect other people and protect the environment by following The Countryside Code.